bdmoshiur/vaccine_registration_system/README.md

 # COVID Vaccine Registration System

 ## Description
 This is a COVID vaccine registration system built using Laravel.
 The system allows users to register for a vaccine, select a vaccine center, and receive their vaccination date based on a first-come, first-served basis.
-Users can also search for their vaccination status using their NID.
+Users can also search for their vaccination status using their NID (National ID).

-## Features
-- **User Registration**: Users can register with their NID, select a vaccine center, and get scheduled.
-- **Vaccine Centers**: Pre-populated vaccine centers with varying daily capacities.
-- **First-Come-First-Serve Scheduling**: Users are scheduled for vaccination based on availability and order of registration.

 ## Prerequisites
-Make sure the following are installed on your machine:
+Ensure the following are installed on your machine:
 - **Docker**: [Install Docker](https://docs.docker.com/get-docker/)
 - **Docker Compose**: [Install Docker Compose](https://docs.docker.com/compose/install/)
 - **Git**: [Install Git](https://git-scm.com/)